Salary Class Transfer

 c) Non-course work shall apply for class advancement only and not for initial salary placement at the time of hiring.

-e) Recommendations regarding the suitability and approval of non-course work shall be made by the Academic Policies Committee to the Executive Vice President, Educational Programs.
+e) Recommendations regarding the suitability and approval of non-course work shall be made by the Academic Policies Committee to the Assistant Superintendent / Vice President of Academic Affairs.
 Decisions made under this policy are final and shall not be subject to employee appeal or the grievance procedures of this agreement.

 f) Non-Course Measuring Instrument.
 In the areas to follow, all items are to be documented by the applicant: